 We extend the standard model of general equilibrium with incomplete markets to allow for default and punishment.
 The equilibrating variables include expected delivery rates, along with the usual prices of assets and commodities.
-By reinterpreting the variables, our model encompasses a broad range of adverse selection, and signalling phenomena (including the Akerlof lemons model and Rothschild-Stiglitz insurance model) and some moral hazard problems in a general equilibrium framework.
+By reinterpreting the variables, our model encompasses a broad range of adverse selection and signalling phenomena (including the Akerlof lemons model and the Rothschild-Stiglitz insurance model) in a general equilibrium framework.